Rhyse Martin

-He previously played for Canterbury-Bankstown Bulldogs in the NRL.
+He previously played for the Leeds Rhinos and Canterbury-Bankstown Bulldogs in the NRL and has captained Papua New Guinea at international level.

 Background

 Martin was born in Cairns, Queensland, Australia, and is of Papua New Guinean descent through his father, who is from Hula in the Central Province.

 Martin was raised in the Whitsundays.
 As a teenager, Martin moved to Townsville, where he attended Kirwan State High School and played for Townsville Brothers.

 He played his junior rugby league for the Proserpine Brahmans.
 After graduating in 2010, Martin moved to Sydney to join the Sydney Roosters.

 Playing career

 Early career

 In 2011, Martin played for the Sydney Roosters SG Ball Cup side.
 Martin played for the Roosters NYC team in 2012 and 2013, captaining the side.
 On 20 April 2013, Martin was selected to represent the Queensland under-20 rugby league team against the New South Wales Under-20s rugby league team, playing off the interchange bench in the 36-12 loss at Penrith Stadium.
 In 2014, Martin joined the Roosters' NRL squad but did not make his first grade debut, spending the season playing for their feeder club, the Newtown Jets.

 On 19 October 2014, Martin made his international debut for Papua New Guinea against Tonga, playing at second-row and kicking 2 goals in the 32-18 win at Lae.

 In 2015, Martin returned to North Queensland, joining the newly formed Intrust Super Cup team, the Townsville Blackhawks.
 On 2 May 2015, Martin played for Papua New Guinea against Fiji in the Melanesian Cup, playing at second-row in the 22-10 loss at Robina Stadium.
-In May 2016, Martin was selected again for Papua New Guinea for the Melanesian Cup but withdrew due to personal reasons.
+In May 2016, Martin was selected again for Papua New Guinea for the Melanesian Cup but withdrew for personal reasons.
 Martin again played for the Townsville Blackhawks in 2016 and was named at second-row in the 2016 Intrust Super Cup team of the year.
 On 14 September 2016, Martin signed a two-year deal with the Canterbury-Bankstown Bulldogs.
 Martin spent 2017 playing for the Bulldogs NSW Cup team.
 Martin played in all 4 matches for Papua New Guinea, scoring 2 tries and kicking 16 goals in their 2017 Rugby League World Cup campaign.